AdobeDocs/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 From an AEM developer's perspective the pattern looked super elegant.
 But with the Dispatcher taken into the equation, you might agree, that the naïve approach might not be sufficient.

 We leave it up to you to decide whether this is a pattern or an anti-pattern for now.
 And maybe you already have some good ideas in mind how to mitigate the issues explained above?
 Good.
-Then you will be eager to see how other projects have solved these issues.
+Then you should be eager to see how other projects have solved these issues.

 ### Solving Common Dispatcher Issues